thycotic/ss-docs/security-hardening/index.md

 Example warning:

-“The digest algorithm is sha1RSA, which is considered weak.
-The algorithm is being phased out and should be replaced with a better algorithm when it comes time to renew the SSL certificate.”
+"The digest algorithm is sha1RSA, which is considered weak.
+The algorithm is being phased out and should be replaced with a better algorithm when it comes time to renew the SSL certificate."

-Go to the browser’s certificate information when logged onto SS.
+Go to the browser's certificate information when logged onto SS.
 This is usually a button next to the URL text box.

 #### SSL/TLS Key

 Recommendation: Confirm or remediate

 Check the key size of the HTTPS certificate used.
 If it is RSA or DSA, the key must be at least 2048-bit to pass.
 If the signature algorithm of the certificate is ECDSA, the key size must be at least 256-bit to pass.
-If the algorithm of the certificate is unknown, the result shows “unknown.
+If the algorithm of the certificate is unknown, the result shows "unknown.
 This check fails if SS cannot be loaded over HTTPS.

-Go to the browser’s certificate information when logged onto SS.
+Go to the browser's certificate information when logged onto SS.
 This is usually a button next to the URL text box.

 #### SSL/TLS Protocols